apache/flink-kubernetes-operator/docs/content/docs/operations/metrics-logging.md

 ### FlinkDeployment Logging Configuration

-Users have the freedom to override the default `log4j-console.properties` settings on a per-deployment level by simply putting the entire log configuration into `spec.logConfiguration`:
+Users have the freedom to override the default `log4j-console.properties` settings on a per-deployment level by putting the entire log configuration into `spec.logConfiguration`:

 ```yaml
 spec: